 When Ridley Scott made Prometheus, he shoved away the continuity established 8 years prior in the first AvP movie.
-Although it can be said that AvP was never canon, it had some interesting ideas about the origins of the Aliens and the Weyland-Yutani corporation.
-I am quite sure Ridley never saw AvP, but one of the scriptwriters for Prometheus might have.
-Here are the main similarities that I found.
+Although it can be said that AvP was never canon, it had some interesting ideas about the origins of the Aliens and the Weyland-Yutani Corporation.
+Ridley probably never saw AvP, but one of the producers or scriptwriters for Prometheus might have.
+Here is a list of the many similarities between the movies.

 Both movies feature an aging and dying Weyland on a quest for longer life.
 Both Weylands are the founders of the Weyland Corporation and have advanced robotics in their past.
 Both Weylands die in a similar way during the 3rd act of the movie.
 Lance Hendriksen has the benefit of not wearing bad makeup and being an actually likable character.